 To sign up for BlaBlaCar, we text people a one-time-password to help verify their ID.
 Once a person has signed up, BlaBlaCar matches two people who want to share a ride and the company uses our SMS API to notify the people they have matched.
 We do this by setting up LVNs, or long virtual numbers, so the numbers appear like they are coming from within the traveler’s country, and then is re-assigned a short period of time after the trip has been completed.

 This allows BlaBlaCar to quickly, reliably and safely connect people across Europe.

 When a Text Becomes a Business Critical Communication

 There are other bulk SMS providers that BlaBlaCar could have chosen, but BlaBlaCar needed Nexmo’s global cloud communications platform to ensure messages were being delivered and on time.
 There is nothing worse when you are waiting to receive an update from a person or a company than when you are relying on them to get you where you need to be.

 This reflects how communications, and customer experience, can be critical for a company, especially within the sharing economy and for travel companies.
-They understand that as the consumer’s expectation of quality of customer experience increases, communications has become a business critical need with speed, reliability and ubiquity becoming the gold standard.Tags: blablacar, customer, pr, SMS, Verify
+They understand that as the consumer’s expectation of quality of customer experience increases, communications has become a business critical need with speed, reliability and ubiquity becoming the gold standard.Tags: blablacar, case study, customer, pr, SMS, Verify

 This post was written by Cyprien Godard